 4. Chop or spiralize raw vegetables in advance.

 Too hangry to make dinner at the end of a long day?
 Cut veggies in bulk ahead of time to avoid wasting precious minutes chopping on busy weeknights.
+You can make this step a breeze with a simple Spiralizer (around $30 apiece).
 Zucchini noodles (“zoodles”) and butternut squash noodles will stay fresh in the fridge for 3-5 days, and chopped vegetables like carrots, onion and pepper will last a week when refrigerated properly in a sealed plastic bag or tupperware.
 Photo and tip: Ali / Inspiralized

 RELATED: 11 Low-Carb Veggie Noodle Recipes